Monday, June 20, 2016

 Luna road-tripping

-Oh no, the moon is under attack from a legion of nasty aliens and it's our job to stop them!
-We've managed to find ourselves a cute Space 1999 buggy which appears to mostly drive itself.
-It even follows handy checkpoints to stop you from getting lost so dust off your spacesuit in anticipation of the Atari ST version of this amazing arcade classic.
+The moon is under attack from a legion of aliens, and it's our job to stop them!
+We've managed to find a cute Space 1999 buggy, which appears to mostly drive itself.
+It even follows handy checkpoints so you don't get lost.
+So dust off your spacesuit in anticipation of the Atari ST version of this arcade classic.

-With your foot always on the gas, you can only control the level of acceleration as you travel the terrain trying to avoid potholes and any obstacles.
-Moving the joystick left/right changes that acceleration and pushing up allows you to leap over the potholes.
-However, be careful because that requires precise timing because the wheels aren't too great at going over potholes.
+With your foot always on the gas, you can control the level of acceleration as you travel, trying to avoid potholes and any obstacles.
+Moving the joystick left/right changes that acceleration, and pushing up allows you to leap over the potholes.
+However, that requires precise timing, because the wheels aren't great with potholes.
 So the slightest missed jump causes the buggy to violently explode like something from a cartoon!!

-It sounds silly, and it is, but isn't that what makes a lot of older games intriguing?
+It sounds silly, and it is, but isn't that what makes older games intriguing?
 Let's crack on...

 Don't let the graphics put you off from playing what is nothing less than a beast!!